 Reviews a number of important algorithms, with emphasis on correctness and efficiency.
 The topics covered include solution of recurrence equations, sorting algorithms, selection, binary search trees and balanced-tree strategies, tree traversal, partitioning, graphs, spanning trees, shortest paths, connectivity, depth-first and breadth-first search, dynamic programming, and divide-and-conquer techniques.

 Social Networks is a specific example of many forms of networks that have become ubiquitous in our modern society.
-Their utilities have been enhanced by their ability to generate massive amount of personal data that need to be analyzed and disseminated quickly.
-The World Wide Web enables information flows among vast number of humans; Facebook, LinkedIn, etc. connect small groups of friends; amazon, eBay, etc. provide opportunities for trading, etc. These networks determine our information, influence our opinions, and shape our political attitudes.
+The World Wide Web enables information flows among vast number of humans; Facebook, Orkut, Friendster, diaspora, etc. connect small groups of friends; amazon, eBay, etc. provide opportunities for trading, etc. These networks determine our information, influence our opinions, and shape our political attitudes.
 They also link us, often through important but weak ties, to other humans.
-Their origin is biological: going back to quorum-sensing, swarming, flocking, social grooming, gossip, etc. Yet, as we have connected our social networks to traditional human institutions (markets, justice systems, education, etc.) through new technologies, the underlying biology has become obscured, but not dormant.
-This course will introduce the tools, analytics and algorithms for the study of networks and their data.
+Their origin is biological: going back to quorumsensing, swarming, flocking, social grooming, gossip, etc. Yet, as we have connected our social networks to traditional human institutions (markets, justice systems, education, etc.) through new technologies, the underlying biology has become obscured, but not dormant.
+Economic markets also look much more like networks than anonymous marketplaces.
+Firms interact with the suppliers and customers in a Web-like supply chains.
+Systemic risk in financial markets often results from the counterparty risks created within this financial network.
+This course will introduce the tools for the study of networks.
 It will show how certain common principles permeate the functioning of these diverse networks: e.g., issues related to robustness, fragility, and interlinkages etc.

 Natural Language Processing (aka Computational Linguistics) is an inter-disciplinary field applying methodology of computer science and linguistics to the processing of natural languages (English, Chinese, Spanish, Japanese, etc.).
 Typical applications include: information extraction (automatically finding information from text); information retrieval (web searches and other applications involving the automatic selection of "relevant" documents); sentiment analysis (automatic extraction of opinions about a set of issues); and machine translation (automatically translating one natural language to another).
 Much of the best work in the field combines two methodologies: (1) automatically acquiring statistical information from one set of "training" documents to use as the basis for probabilistically predicting the distribution of similar information in new documents; and (2) using manually encoded linguistic knowledge.
 For example, many supervised methods of machine learning require: a corpus of text with manually encoded linguistic knowledge, a set of procedures for acquiring statistical patterns from this data and a transducer for predicting these same distinctions in new text.
 This class will cover linguistic, statistical and computational aspects of this exciting field.